 The first reference in the Bible concerning the Nazarite Vow and its meaning is found in Numbers 6:1-21.
 The year is BC.
-1490 approx., and Jehovah instructed Moses that he should tell the Israelites (as this was applicable only to Jews) that when a man or woman separated themselves to Jehovah by their will (for special purpose within the Will of Jehovah), it was to be called a Nazarite Vow.
-(Nazarite in Hebrew meaning “separated” or “Consecrated”).
+1490 approx., and Jehovah instructed Moses that he should tell the Israelites (as this was applicable only to Jews), that when a man or woman separated themselves to Jehovah by their free will, (for special purpose within the Will of Jehovah), it was to be called a Nazarite Vow.
+(Nazarite in Hebrew meaning “Separated” or “Consecrated”).
 Very strict rules were attached to this Vow, and during the period of the Vow the man or woman were "holy (meaning separated) unto the Lord".
+(Note: in the opinion of the writers, this "Separation", gave the participant a status similar to, but not the same; as Eve and Adam, prior to their sin of disobedience, and placed them into a condition of "Ceremonial Correctness"; which gave them suitability for "service" against the great enemy, Satan.
+See: Satan's Contest with God).

 The next reference to this very special Vow is made in Judges 13, the year is BC.
 1100.
 Here an angel appeared to the wife of Manoah, who was a Godly man.
 She had been barren of children up to that point, however the angel told her that she would bear a son, and that he would be a Nazarite from his birth.
 Because of this she was not to drink wine or eat anything unclean during the time she was pregnant.
 She told her husband what the angel had said and Manoah prayed to Jehovah to be shown how to bring up the boy, as he knew this was an unusual and special happening by Jehovah!